EdiText: Controllable Coarse-to-Fine Text Editing with Diffusion Language Models: EdiText

 During inference, LD4LG generates improved-quality latent representations with self-conditioning by recursively using the prediction from the previous timestep $t+1$ for denoising.
 At timestep $T$, since no previous timestep exists, sampling is performed without self-conditioning.
 We set $p=0.5$ following \citet{chen2023analog}.

 To better adapt LD4LG for text editing, we train a class-conditional LD4LG that accepts a desired attribute as condition.
-Given a class label $c$, we replace $x_\theta(x_t,t,\emptyset)$ and $x_\theta(x_t,t,\hat{x}_{0,t})$ with $x_\theta(x_t,t,\emptyset,c)$ and $x_\theta(x_t,t,\hat{x}_{0,t}, c)$ during training.
+Given a pre-defined class label $c$, i.e. toxifying or detoxifying label in a toxicity task, we replace $x_\theta(x_t,t,\emptyset)$ and $x_\theta(x_t,t,\hat{x}_{0,t})$ with $x_\theta(x_t,t,\emptyset,c)$ and $x_\theta(x_t,t,\hat{x}_{0,t}, c)$ during training.
 This change lets LD4LG generate text with the target condition, thereby extending its application to text editing by incorporating our proposed editing methods, as described in the following section.

-\subsection{SDEdit-based Coarse-Level Editing}
+\subsection{SDEdit-Based Coarse-Level Editing}

 To enable coarse-grained control in text editing, we successfully incorporate SDEdit \cite{meng2022sdedit}, an image editing method, into our text editing framework. \citet{meng2022sdedit} train a diffusion model using images that possess the target attributes.
 They then perturb a reference data $x_0$ with the forward diffusion process to the timestep $t_{CE}$ and perform denoising on the perturbed reference $x_{t_{CE}}=\sqrt{\alpha_{t_{CE}}}x_0 + \sqrt{1-\alpha_{t_{CE}}}\epsilon_{t_{CE}}$, where $\epsilon_{t_{CE}} \sim N(0,I)$.
 By denoising $x_{t_{CE}}$ using the diffusion model trained on data with the desired attributes, SDEdit enables editing towards the desired characteristics while preserving parts of the reference image's original structure.